-- a) each judge must allot from 10-0 marks for each numbered movement - b) all half marks from 0.5 to 9.5 may also be used both for movements and collective marks, at the discretion of the judge this also includes Freestyle competitions - c) in Young Horse competitions, and in the artistic marks for Freestyle competitions marks to a single decimal point may be used (e.g. trot 7.8) - d) these marks are then added together and any penalty marks are deducted - e) it is essential that penalty marks are deducted from each individual judge's score before it is totalled - f) total percentages to the 3rd decimal point for each judge must be clearly shown in results lists and on notice boards, together with the average percentage of all judges also to the 3rd decimal point - g) a remark is strongly recommended for a mark of 5 or below - h) a remark for all marks is recommended - i) any alterations to marks must be initialled by the judge in ink - j) where there is a difference of 8% or more in the EA levels up to and including Advanced between individual judges, the Chief Judge must initiate a brief discussion between the judges, preferably with scoresheets available where possible - k) where there is a difference of 5% or more in the FEI levels between individual judges, the Chief - judge must initiate a brief discussion between the judges, preferably with scoresheets available where possible - m) under no circumstances are marks to be altered once the test sheet has been completed and collected from the judge
+- a) each judge must allot from 10-0 marks for each numbered movement - b) all half marks from 0.5 to 9.5 may also be used both for movements and collective marks, at the discretion of the judge this also includes Freestyle competitions - c) in Young Horse competitions, and in the artistic marks for Freestyle competitions marks to a single decimal point may be used (e.g. trot 7.8) - d) these marks are then added together and any errors of course are deducted - e) it is essential that errors of course are deducted from each individual judge's score before it is totalled.
+Individual scores are converted to % scores, and technical faults are then deducted - f) total percentages to the 3rd decimal point for each judge must be clearly shown in results lists and on notice boards, together with the average percentage of all judges also to the 3rd decimal point - g) a remark is strongly recommended for a mark of 5 or below - h) a remark for all marks is recommended - i) any alterations to marks must be initialled by the judge in ink - j) where there is a difference of 8% or more in the EA levels up to and including Advanced between individual judges, the Chief Judge must initiate a brief discussion between the judges, preferably with scoresheets available where possible - k) where there is a difference of 5% or more in the FEI levels between individual judges, the Chief - judge must initiate a brief discussion between the judges, preferably with scoresheets available where possible - m) under no circumstances are marks to be altered once the test sheet has been completed and collected from the judge